- Ask the guardian whether they could "take them home" with a goofy grin on their face. Usually, the answer is no.

 - Teresa "Tessa" Testarossa gets this reaction when she introduces herself to Kaname's high school class in Full Metal Panic?
 Fumoffu.
 All the guys go "WOOOAH!" while all the girls cry "Oh she's so cute!" with accompanying love hearts.

 - Sōsuke evidently elicited this kind of response when he was young.
 Just like in the trope description, his Cuteness Proximity was so incredibly intense, it managed to melt the hearts of war-hardened veterans and pretty much made them internally Squee! that they want to take him home and make him their child.
 Which they then proceed to attempt to do.
 He certainly never lacked people who were all too eager to take him in as their own.
 Starting with Majid, an Helmajistani rebellion leader whom Sōsuke had tried to assassinate, who liked him so much that he adopted him as his "Son of Bdakshon's Tiger", and raised him with complete kindness.
 And then there was Kalinin, who wanted Sōsuke as his son from the very beginning, and took him as a prisoner of war after Sôsuke tried to assassinate him.
 He then proceeds to persistently try to get Sōsuke to agree to be his adopted son (which he refused, since he already had Majid as his "father" — yes, it got to the point of being a first-come-first-serve basis).
 After Majid dies, Kalinin finally manages to force his way and get Sōsuke to be his legally adopted son.
 And all while that was going on, Gauron has tried to take Sōsuke for himself ever since the moment he first set eyes on the boy.
 He literally did a double take, parked his jeep, and tried to lure Sōsuke to come with him by promising him food and ammunition.
 Sōsuke refuses, and Gauron ends up being unable to forget him for the next five years.
-(Though in Gauron's case, it's more of a pedophile rapist, sexual version of wanting to take him home, unlike the previous two).
+(Though in Gauron's case, it's more of a pedophile rapist, sexual version of wanting to take him home, unlike the previous two, and Sousuke was wise to get the hell away from him).

 - Depraved Homosexual Lussuria from Katekyo Hitman Reborn! takes a liking to his young opponent Ryohei's muscular physique and decides to take him home... after he's kicked the shit out of him that is...